Tools and resources for commissioners of HIV, sexual and reproductive health services to help plan and commission regional and local services.

 Local authorities commission comprehensive open access sexual health services (including free STI testing and treatment, notification of sexual partners of infected persons and free provision of contraception).
 Some specialised services are directly commissioned by integrated care systems (ICSs), and at the national level by NHS England.

 Local authorities commission:

 - comprehensive sexual health services including most contraceptive services and all prescribing costs, but excluding GP additionally-provided contraception

-- sexually transmitted infections (STI) testing and treatment, chlamydia screening and HIV testing
+- STI testing and treatment, chlamydia screening and HIV testing

 - specialist services, including young people’s sexual health, teenage pregnancy services, outreach, HIV prevention, sexual health promotion, services in schools, college and pharmacies